MattSegal/devblog/content/cerberus-config-validation.md

 ### Schema as documenation

 I think that defining data schemas using Cerberus gets really useful when lots of different people need to use your config files.
-The schema that you've defined also serve as documentation on how to write a correct config file: add a few explanatory comments and you've got some quick-n-dirty docs.
+The schema that you've defined also serves as documentation on how to write a correct config file: add a few explanatory comments and you've got some quick-n-dirty docs.
 It's not a perfect strategy for writing docs but it has one fantasic property: the documentation cannot lie, because it _actually runs as code_.

 I was recently working on an in-house CLI tool for builds and deployment that was written in Python.